Kyei-frank/Sentiment-Analysis-Project-Deep-Learning-/README.md

 NLP_Primer_twitter_challenge.ipynb - is a starter notebook to help you make your first submission on this challenge.

-## Link to Project APP ON Huggingface spaces for testing Model
+## Link to Project App on Huggingface spaces for testing Model
 https://huggingface.co/spaces/FKBaffour/Gradio_App_for_Sentiment_Analysis

 ## Link to access uploaded Model on Hugging space